 On February 1, Wiccans and Pagans in the Northern Hemisphere usher in February with the centuries-old Gaelic festival of Imbolc, or Brighid’s Day, marking the beginning of spring and the halfway point between the winter solstice and spring equinox.
 (Note: In the Southern Hemisphere, Lughnassadh is celebrated.)
-Corn dollies, fashioned like Brighid, are made by young Pagans, while adults twist Brighid crosses.
-(Get a step-by-step, DIY version of Brighid crosses here.)
-After dark, candles are lit to welcome the rebirth of the sun.
+Brighid crosses are twisted, and after dark, candles are lit to welcome the rebirth of the sun.

 Did you know?
 The Irish Imbolc translates from the Old Irish imbolg, or “in the belly”—a tribute to the early spring pregnancies of ewes.
 As lactation begins, an array of dairy foods eaten on this day symbolizes new beginnings.